jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 For others, it's lower in the stack.

 Knowledge of the operating system is useful to an application developer, but it's usually not necessary.
-Additional layers of abstraction, such as [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) and [Containers](https://en.wikipedia.org/wiki/Containerization_(computing)) make lower level details even less relevant.
+Additional layers of abstraction, such as [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) and [Containers](https://en.wikipedia.org/wiki/Containerization_(computing)) make lower-level details even less relevant.

 This lack of relevance doesn't restrict itself to tech stack layers.
 Data Structures was a major course in the early 1980s.
 If you needed a data structure, you had to build it yourself.
 Now almost every major data structure is either built into the language or available via a utility library.
 If not, then there's probably an open source library that provides it.
-However, the knowledge I learned in being able to build my own data structures has greatly aided me in understanding the behaviors and complexity performance of language and library provided data structures.
+However, the knowledge I learned in being able to build my own data structures has greatly aided me in understanding the behaviors and performance characteristics of language and library provided data structures.

 Sorting is a major topic of study.
 I **never** had to implement `sort()` in my 38 year career.